-During his later adult lifetime, Wyatt Earp often felt he did not get a fair shake from the public.
-He especially felt publicity surrounding his actions was not portrayed accurately.
+During his later adult lifetime, Wyatt Earp often felt he didn’t get a fair shake from the public.
+He especially felt his actions weren’t portrayed accurately.

-An LA Times article from March 1922 was entitled “Lurid Trails Are Left by Olden-Day Bandits.”4 It compared the Earp brothers in Tombstone to outlaw bank & train robbing gangs, such as the Daltons.
-Many facts in the story were wrong.
+An LA Times article from March 1922 was entitled “Lurid Trails Are Left by Olden-Day Bandits.”4 It compared the Earp brothers in Tombstone to outlaw bank and train robbing gangs, such as the Daltons.
+Much of the story was wrong.

 Josephine, and Wyatt’s friend William Hart, were both outraged.
-They wrote letters to the Times, demanding they print a retraction of the errors in the story.
+They wrote letters to the Times, demanding they print a retraction of the story’s errors.
 The newspaper complied.